TheRealDang/testing-curses/README.md

-this is an alarm clock that i made on python idk why
+this is an alarm clock i made in python idk why